isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 There are alternatives to the DSM and ICD for conceptualizing psychopathology.
 Alternative structures of psychopathology include hierarchical structures such as the *p*-factor and the hierarchical taxonomy of psychopathology (HiTOP).

-# Chapter 18: Objective Personality Testing
+# Chapter 18 Abstract "Objective Personality Testing":

 In an objective personality test, a stimulus is presented to a respondent, who makes a closed-ended response, such as True/False or Likert ratings.
 An example of an objective personality test is the Minnesota Multiphasic Personality Inventory (MMPI).